 As I see things, here are the main differences between Christianity and the other world religions.
 The goal here is not to be frivolously insulting towards them.
 Rather, let’s simply spell out the differences as coolly and objectively as we can.

 These differences are being played out in culture and quality of life, right before our eyes, and in the spreading of religions, as we scan the globe.

 1. Incarnation: Some world religions teach that God reaches down to people through a book, for example, Islam and Sikhism.
 Christianity reaches out to people with a book, true, but it goes more deeply and teaches the Incarnation of a living person.
 In other words, Christ is the ultimate reaching down to humanity.
 It is true that in later Buddhism a Bodhisattva could achieve Nirvana, but instead chooses to remain here to help people.
 But the deficiency here is that this man (or woman?) is a human and always has been a human.
 Or a Buddhist could claim that the Bodhisattva is a divine being.
 But this doctrine developed hundreds of years after original Buddhism, so the doctrine could be just an invention in faraway Japan.
 In contrast, Christ is the God-man who came down from heaven, a doctrine taught in the epistles shortly after the Resurrection and in the Gospel of John.
 Finally, polytheism says that the gods pop down into the human realm–usually to start wars or pursue sexual relations and sometimes just to speak to humans.
 However, these stories cannot be tracked through history.
-In contrast Jesus lived for over 33 years with his people in Israel, four decades before the destruction of the Jerusalem temple.
+In contrast, Jesus lived for over 33 years with his people in Israel, four decades before the destruction of the Jerusalem temple.
 He was crucified under Pontius Pilate, a real person.
-Then his disciples saw him alive to be Lord of all.
+Then his disciples saw him alive and proclaimed him to be Lord of all.
 And so there is a qualitative difference between the stories of polytheism and the Main Story in Christianity.